gellati/oda-kapa-api/README.md

 in the directory where the `dredd.yml` configuration file is located.

-Connection to the fhir service is done with a hook in the `hook.coffee` file, whose location is defined in the `dredd.yml` file.
+Connection to the fhir service requires authentication.
+This is done with a hook in the `hook.coffee` file, whose location is defined in the `dredd.yml` file.
 Its contents are the following:

     hooks = require 'hooks'
     hooks.beforeEach (transaction) -> transaction.request.headers['Authorization'] = "Bearer eyJ..."

 where `eyJ...` is the authorization token.
+You have to create your own authorization hook file.

-## Configuration
+### Configuration

 Location of the api file can be modified in the `app.js` and `package.json` files (at least according to [this](https://github.com/swagger-api/swagger-node/issues/373))